Ahhgust/Demixtify/SupplementaryMaterial/examples/examples.md

 # Mixtures

 Now, let's make a mixture!
 As it stands, *Demixtify* only considers (up to) two-person mixtures.
-Here's how we can make one:
+Here's how we can make a 2-person mixture (and feed it directly to demixtify):
 ```
 bcftools view -H ../hg38/GSA-24v3-0_A2.hg38.gnomadannos.autos.sites2include.justafs.bcf | python3 ../../makeRandos.py -t 4 -F AF_afr -q 30 -s 1 -r 0.1 | cut -f-9 | ../../demix -d /dev/stdin > mixture_1_9_4xAfr.demix
 ```